 As in previous years, the challenge was to create a recipe using Martha White Cornbread mix and Lodge cast iron cookware.
 Lodge Manufacturing is a 122 year-old family-owned company that takes tremendous pride in its cast iron—and for good reason.
 The quality and durability of the products stand the test of time, as proven by the many contest audience members who proclaimed to have had Lodge skillets in their kitchens for decades.
 I was even lucky enough to meet Harold Henry, a celebrated cast iron collector who was a guest of the Lodge family at the festival.
 Harold, who started working on a farm for Mr. James Cash Penney (J.C.
 Penney) when he was 11 years old, and now owns a cattle ranch in Hamilton, Missouri, has over 5,000 pieces of vintage cast iron in his collection.

 You can find the recipe on the Dish Off The Block website, but here are a few pointers on how to master this meal: Manipulate the cornbread mix by adding the gouda and some corn kernels into the mix and make ‘cakes’ to serve as the base of the dish.
-The decadent heavy cream-based sauce has to draw the “eater” in with their eyes first, so use red and green bell peppers along with some corn that creates a great color pop.
+The decadent heavy cream-based sauce has to draw the “diner” in with their eyes first, so use red and green bell peppers along with some corn that creates a great color pop.
 Make sure to use fresh shrimp and scallops.
 For the contest, I had the seafood flown in directly from Legal Sea Foods, and my shrimp and scallops were perfectly plump and sweet!
-(I only use Legal Sea Foods when a competition recipe calls for something from the ocean, because the quality and taste of their food is always impeccable!)

 In the recipe, take care to sear the seafood off in a Cajun spice mix, being cautious not to overcook… The pancetta and gouda in the sauce, with a hint of Dijon, pulls all of the flavors together in a smoky, slightly spicy flavor that will dance on the tongue!